reichlab/zoltpy/README.md

 ```

 ## Usage
 Zoltpy is a python module that communicates with Zoltar, the Reich Lab's forecast repository.
-To import the Zoltpy utility functions functions, run the following command after installing the package:
+To import the Zoltpy utility functions, run the following command after installing the package:
 ```
 from zoltpy import util
 ```